tcsteamb/TCS-Hackathon2023/Prompting/TypeScript/Case01/Request.md

 Set the default timeout to 2 minutes.
 Implement the following Cucumber steps:
 User navigates to the application.
-User clicks on the login link using this selector "Selector1" User enters the username using this selector "Selector2" User enters the password using this selector "Selector3" User clicks on the login button.
+User clicks on the login
+User enters the username
+User enters the password
+User clicks on the login button.
 Verify that login is successful.
 Verify that login fails.